chriswblake/github-copilot-lamp/docs/build-your-own.md

 <img src="components/faceplate.jpg" width="200px"> | Faceplate* | The outer shell for changing color. |
 <img src="components/eyes.jpg" width="200px"> | Eyes | Interchange eye inserts for the face of the LED chamber. |

+> [!NOTE]
+> If you know how to use Autodesk Fusion, you can add your GitHub handle to the chin of the faceplate.
+The 3D model already has a feature.
+Just change the text. 🤯

 ## 1. Install Software
 If you order the microcontrollers from the provided link, there